Explore Playa Grande Sugar Plantation and Mill Ruins on Vieques

 There is a small (unmarked) footpath that criss-crosses parts of this site.
 But, at times, that footpath disappears into weeds, leaving you to blaze your own trail through the woods.
 It was thick with vines, and you can easily get turned around.
 We had to use our GPS to get pointed back toward where we parked our car.

-There is no cell service at this location (at least not AT&T), which means no internet.
-So you won’t have access to Google Maps, or anything similar.
-You’ll need to plan ahead and have a non-internet-based GPS app on your smartphone to use for navigation around the site.
+There is may be no cell service at this location (at least not AT&T), which means no internet.
+So you won’t have access to Google Maps unless you have downloaded them ahead of time.

 Playa Grande Sugarmill Ruins